socram8888/orca.pet/trentierra/index.md

 The system has support for two kind of calls:

-  - **Standard** which are between a single train and the control center, for minor issues such as train breakage, delays, routing...
+  - **Selective** which are between a single train and the control center, for minor issues such as train breakage, delays, routing...

 	Since they are not urgent, they have to be accepted by the personnel at the control center before the call can take place.